-The 2020 Olympics will see 12-team men’s and 12-team women’s handball event.
-The format includes a group stage, an elimination phase and then the quarter finals.
+The 2020 Olympics will see a 12-team men’s and a 12-team women’s handball event.
+The format includes a group stage, an elimination phase and then the quarter-finals.
 Host nation Japan and the winners of the Pan American Games, Asia, Africa, European Championships and World Championship automatically qualify along with 6 teams who were finalised via an IHF Qualification Tournament.

 Join Mr Green sportsbook and online casino.